Perinatal statistics – Parturients, delivers and newborns

 Additionally, more detailed information has been gathered on small premature infants since 2005.
 Small premature infants refer to live births with a weight at birth of less than 1501 g or with a gestational age at birth of less than 32+0 weeks.
 2005-2007 infants whose birth weight was exactly 1500 g were not included in the register on small premature infants.

 Deaths related to childbirth and maternal deaths are based on the causes of death information from Statistics Finland.
-For the years 2009–2018, the Medical Birth Register is linked with the causes of death information and the statistics are included in the perinatal statistics for the first time.
+For the years 2012–2021, the Medical Birth Register is linked with the causes of death information and the statistics are included in the perinatal statistics for the fourth time.
 Deaths related to birth and maternal deaths related to birth are reported per 100 000 childbirths according to the year of birth.
 Maternal deaths are calculated according to the year of death and reported per 100 000 live births.

 Correctness and accuracy of data